awsdocs/amazon-vpc-user-guide/doc_source/security_iam_service-with-iam.md

 AWS supports global condition keys and service\-specific condition keys\.
 To see all AWS global condition keys, see [AWS global condition context keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html) in the *IAM User Guide*\.

+All Amazon EC2 actions support the `aws:RequestedRegion` and `ec2:Region` condition keys\.
+For more information, see [Example: Restrict access to a specific Region](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ExamplePolicies_EC2.html#iam-example-region)\.

 Amazon VPC defines its own set of condition keys and also supports using some global condition keys\.
-To see all AWS global condition keys, see [AWS Global Condition Context Keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html) in the *IAM User Guide*\.

-All Amazon EC2 actions support the `aws:RequestedRegion` and `ec2:Region` condition keys\.
-For more information, see [Example: Restricting Access to a Specific Region](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ExamplePolicies_EC2.html#iam-example-region)\.

-To see a list of Amazon VPC condition keys, see [Condition Keys for Amazon EC2](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_amazonec2.html#amazonec2-policy-keys) in the *IAM User Guide*\.
-To learn with which actions and resources you can use a condition key, see [Actions Defined by Amazon EC2](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_amazonec2.html#amazonec2-actions-as-permissions)\.
+To see a list of Amazon VPC condition keys, see [Condition keys for Amazon EC2](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_amazonec2.html#amazonec2-policy-keys) in the *Service Authorization Reference*\.
+To learn with which actions and resources you can use a condition key, see [Actions defined by Amazon EC2](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_amazonec2.html#amazonec2-actions-as-permissions)\.

 ## Amazon VPC resource\-based policies<a name="security_iam_service-with-iam-resource-based-policies"></a>

 Resource\-based policies are JSON policy documents that specify what actions a specified principal can perform on the Amazon VPC resource and under what conditions\.

 To enable cross\-account access, you can specify an entire account or IAM entities in another account as the [principal in a resource\-based policy](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_principal.html)\.
 Adding a cross\-account principal to a resource\-based policy is only half of establishing the trust relationship\.
 When the principal and the resource are in different AWS accounts, you must also grant the principal entity permission to access the resource\.
 Grant permission by attaching an identity\-based policy to the entity\.
 However, if a resource\-based policy grants access to a principal in the same account, no additional identity\-based policy is required\.
-For more information, see [How IAM Roles Differ from Resource\-based Policies ](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_compare-resource-policies.html)in the *IAM User Guide*\.
+For more information, see [How IAM roles differ from resource\-based policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_compare-resource-policies.html) in the *IAM User Guide*\.

 ## Authorization based on tags<a name="security_iam_service-with-iam-tags"></a>

 You can attach tags to Amazon VPC resources or pass tags in a request\.
-To control access based on tags, you provide tag information in the [condition element](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_condition.html) of a policy using the `ec2:ResourceTag/key-name`, `aws:RequestTag/key-name`, or `aws:TagKeys` condition keys\.
-For more information, see [Resource\-Level Permissions for Tagging](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-supported-iam-actions-resources.html#supported-iam-actions-tagging) in the *Amazon EC2 User Guide*\.
+To control access based on tags, you provide tag information in the [condition element](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_condition.html) of a policy using condition keys\.
+For more information, see [Tag resources during creation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/supported-iam-actions-tagging.html) and [Control access to EC2 resources using resource tags](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/control-access-with-tags.html) in the *Amazon EC2 User Guide*\.

 To view an example identity\-based policy for limiting access to a resource based on the tags on that resource, see [Launch instances into a specific VPC](vpc-policy-examples.md#subnet-ami-example-iam)\.